-Order time depends on what items you purchased, our current inventory, and our overall volume of orders at the time.
+Order time depends on current inventory and our overall volume of orders at the time.

 Not at the moment, but we're looking into it!
 Subscribe to our newsletter to be notified when we do.

 Yes!
 Since they are made to order in small batches, the turnaround time is a few days.
 It's worth the wait!